 - Early Modern Europe/Atlantic World

-Our department is a leading innovator in digital history, and our skills-based program offers intensive training in teaching history with opportunities to intern in the editing and publishing industry and at museums and archives.
+Our department is an innovator in digital history, and our program offers intensive training in teaching history with opportunities to intern in the editing and publishing industry and at museums and archives.
+Our graduates use their diverse skillset and creative scholarship to obtain positions in academic and public institutions throughout the country.

-The following Ph.D. requirements were adopted on September 29, 2014 and apply to students entering the program in Fall 2015-Spring 2018; revised requirements and an updated graduate student handbook for Fall 2018 are in production.
-The complete 2015 Graduate Student Handbook is available online.
-Students who entered the program before 2015 may elect to follow this program or that listed in the 2009-2014 Graduate Handbook.
+The following Ph.D. requirements apply to students entering the program in Fall 2018 and beyond; the 2018 Graduate Student Handbook is available here.
+Students who entered the program between 2015 and 2017 may use the 2018 handbook or the 2015 Graduate Student Handbook; students who entered the program before 2015 may elect to follow either program or that listed in the 2009-2014 Graduate Handbook.

 90 total credit hours*

 |HIST 950 (to be taken twice)||6|

-2 Courses in Focus Field, one of which must be a 900-level class (North American West; Race, Ethnicity, & Identity; 19th-Century U.S.; 20th-Century International; German and Central European Studies; Early Modern Europe/Atlantic World)
+2 Courses in Focus Field (North American West; Race, Ethnicity, and Identity; 19th Century U.S.; 20th Century International; Germany and Central Europe; Early Modern Europe/Atlantic World)

 We also encourage our graduate students to pursue interdisciplinary graduate certificates or specializations, which supplement historical skills and knowledge and may give students greater flexibility in their future careers.
 These programs typically require 3-4 classes outside the history department, and may add an additional semester of coursework to the Ph.D.
 Specializations are offered in: